 Under New York State Vehicle and Traffic law, Section 1214, vehicle occupants are prohibited from opening the door of a motor vehicle on the side available to moving traffic unless it is “reasonably safe” to do so and can be done without interfering with the movement of other traffic.
 Vehicle occupants or others are also prohibited from leaving a door open on the side available to moving traffic for a period of time longer than necessary to load or unload passengers.

 In such cases, the at-fault parties can be held liable for the injuries, damages and losses caused.
 Injured victims can seek compensation for damages including, but not limited to, medical expenses, lost wages and benefits, hospitalization, rehabilitation, permanent injuries, disabilities, past and future pain and suffering, etc. A family that has lost a loved one in a bicycle dooring accident will be able to file a wrongful death lawsuit seeking compensation as well.

 Contacting an Experienced Lawyer

 Please contact us TOLL FREE 24 hours a day, 7 days a week at 1-800-WORK-4-YOU (1-800-967-5496).
 WE CAN EVEN COME TO YOU.
 There is no attorneys’ fee unless we recover money for you.
 We can also help with personal injury and medical malpractice cases in New York, New Jersey, Connecticut, Pennsylvania, or Florida.
-If you have been injured in any of the 50 U.S. states, please call us and we will try to help you with your case.
+If you have been seriously injured in any of the 50 U.S. states, please call us and we will try to help you with your case.

 Other TOLL FREE phone numbers for us are: